avniproject/avni-website/src/pages/blog/2022-07-13-avni-release-announcement.md

 ### Timed questions
 Questions can be timed in Avni.
 If you want user to fill some set of questions after a particular time then you can mark the page as timed page and specify the time when the questions in the page should be visible.
 You also set the stay time which forces user to fill all those questions in the mentioned time frame.
+[More about the timed questions in Avni documentation](https://avni.readme.io/docs/timed-questions)

 ![](/img/features/timed-questions.png)